timescale/docs/timescaledb/getting-started/data-retention.md

 is rarely, if ever, updated.
 Thus, you often want to delete old raw data to save disk space.

-In practice, continuous aggregates downsample the data and then data retention policies discard historic raw data points.
+You can use continuous aggregates to downsample the data, combined with data retention policies to discard historic raw data points.

 <highlight type="note">
 In the following image, dropping data on the underlying hypertable doesn't